Arasmahmoud/Downvid/README.md

  you will see type (video/webm , video/mp4 , audio)

-this script will save your video or audio in  sdcard
+this script will save your video or audio in same script location

 ENJOY !!!!!!!!